timkachko/ng-remote-api-config/README.md

 available on `http://cats-food/prices/config/api.json`, so the client apps are able to retrieve it with the same path for each server.
 Currently the dynamic change of the config path is not implemented as having a low priority.

-Please have a look into the [ui-json.mock.js](test/mock/ui-json.mock.js) for the sample configuration objects.
+Please have a look into the [ui-json.mock.js](test/mock/ui-json.mock.js) and Exhibit A for the sample configuration objects.

 ## Testing